Zainab Masood: Background

 Zainab Masood was one of several British Asian characters introduced in 2007 by the executive producer of EastEnders, Diederick Santer.
 She made her first appearance in July 2007 as "a strong-willed woman in her early 40s who owns a string of post offices".
 Zainab was the first member of the Masood family introduced.
 The rest of her family, including Masood Ahmed, Shabnam Masood, Syed Masood and Tamwar Masood (Zainab's husband, daughter and two sons), have since joined the programme.
 The Masoods (without Syed) moved to a property on Albert Square in October 2007, and became regular characters.
 The Masoods were the first Muslim family to join the show since the Karims, who appeared between 1987 and 1990, and they were the first Asian family to be introduced since the unsuccessful Ferreira family in 2003.
 Panned by critics and viewers, the Ferreiras were dismissed as unrealistic by the Asian community in the UK, and were eventually axed in 2005.

-The introduction of more ethnic minority characters is part of producer Diederick Santer's plan to "diversify", to make EastEnders "feel more 21st century".
+The introduction of more ethnic minority characters was part of producer Diederick Santer's plan to "diversify", to make EastEnders "feel more 21st century".
 Prior to 2007, EastEnders was heavily criticised by the Commission for Racial Equality (CRE), for not representing the East End's real "ethnic make-up".
 It was suggested that the average proportion of visible minority faces on EastEnders was substantially lower than the actual ethnic minority population in East London boroughs, and it therefore reflected the East End in the 1960s, not the East End of the 2000s.
 Furthermore, it was suggested that an element of "tokenism" and stereotyping surrounded many of the minority characters in EastEnders.
 The expansion of minority representation in EastEnders provides "more opportunities for audience identification with its characters, hence a wider appeal."
 Trevor Phillips, CRE chair, has said: "balanced representation of ethnic minority communities in the media matters.
 The industry has a key part to play in this, it is a powerful tool and can go a long way towards helping to build an integrated society."